autechjobs/website/src/pages/blog/find-tech-job-foreigner.md

 # Applying for Jobs:
 At [autechjobs](autechjobs.ml) we provide a hassle-free job search experience if you are looking for tech jobs in Australia.
-If you are an immigrant, we understand what a toll it takes to go through the job search process, the anxiety for job hunt can be grueling, especially if you are also trying to make it on your own or manage family and life in a different country.
-So to make the process easier, you can find job descriptions summarized, save your favorite jobs and apply them and know what companies are currently sponsoring visas for a particular job.
+If you are an immigrant, we understand what a toll it takes to go through the job search process.
+Job search anxiety can be real and grueling, especially if you are also trying to make it on your own or manage family and life in a different country.
+So to make the process easier, we at autechjobs offer features where you can find job descriptions summarized, save your favorite jobs and apply them and know what companies are currently sponsoring visas for a particular job.

 ## Employee Referral:
 Before you apply for your dream role, consider connecting with existing employees within the organization or someone from your network who might be able to refer you to that position.
 Referrals are a big deal and for good reason.
 As a referred candidate you drastically improve your chances of an interview while the employee who refers you gets a bonus.
 Not to mention, it makes it easier for the organization to place their trust in you than a complete stranger.